 Visiting the Manzanar Reservoir was an entirely different experience.
 First off, the road to get there is considerably rougher than the road to the chicken ranch.
 But after that, the reservoir, and the stories behind it, are fascinating.

 Former incarcerees who worked on the reservoir crew etched inscriptions into the wet cement as they built a wall to increase the capacity of the reservoir, as well as in some rocks that sit just outside the reservoir.
-Some of the inscriptions are written in English and some are in Japanese.
-Each tells a story and the staff at Manzanar have a handout that not only indicates the location of each inscription, but they also provide translation for those written in Japanese.
+Some of the inscriptions are written in English and some are in Japanese and each tells a story.

 The reservoir, which supplied as much as 1,500,000 gallons of water per day to Manzanar from nearby Shepherd Creek, is an even greater reminder of what was going on to the southeast.
 The size of the reservoir alone tells you that a lot of water was needed to supply more than 10,000 incarcerees at Manzanar.